 Ski Touring in Rogers Pass and The Winter Permit System

-No stopping zones on the Trans Canada Highway remain in effect as indicated by highway signs.
+No stopping zones on the Trans Canada Highway will be in effect as indicated by highway signs.
 Recreationalists are reminded to use Parks Canada designated access routes that ensure safety near CP railway lines.

 It is the responsibility of park visitors to ensure their actions are safe.
 Further information can be obtained by visiting the Rogers Pass Discovery Centre.
-Information is also available by phoning Parks Canada in Revelstoke at (250) 837-7500, or (250) 837-MTNS for daily weather and snow conditions.
+Information is also available by phoning Parks Canada in Revelstoke at (250) 837-7500

 Welcome Winter Backcountry Users!

 Situated in the Columbia Mountains, Glacier National Park's 1349 km2 of peaks, glaciers and forest straddle the crest of the Selkirk Range, an area of legendary snowfall.
 Visitors to the park will find ski touring terrain including glades, alpine bowls and icefields where descents of more than 1500 metres are possible.